jmartindf/acme-dns/README.md

    go build
    ```

-3. Move the built acme-dns binary to a directory in your $PATH, for example:
+3) Move the built acme-dns binary to a directory in your $PATH, for example:
 `sudo mv acme-dns /usr/local/bin`

-4. Edit config.cfg to suit your needs (see [configuration](#configuration)). `acme-dns` will read the configuration file from `/etc/acme-dns/config.cfg` or `./config.cfg`, or a location specified with the `-c` flag.
+4) Edit config.cfg to suit your needs (see [configuration](#configuration)). `acme-dns` will read the configuration file from `/etc/acme-dns/config.cfg` or `./config.cfg`, or a location specified with the `-c` flag.

-5. If your system has systemd, you can optionally install acme-dns as a service so that it will start on boot and be tracked by systemd.
+5) If your system has systemd, you can optionally install acme-dns as a service so that it will start on boot and be tracked by systemd.
 This also allows us to add the `CAP_NET_BIND_SERVICE` capability so that acme-dns can be run by a user other than root.

-   1. Make sure that you have moved the configuration file to `/etc/acme-dns/config.cfg` so that acme-dns can access it globally.
+    1) Make sure that you have moved the configuration file to `/etc/acme-dns/config.cfg` so that acme-dns can access it globally.

-   2. Move the acme-dns executable from `~/go/bin/acme-dns` to `/usr/local/bin/acme-dns` (Any location will work, just be sure to change `acme-dns.service` to match).
+    2) Move the acme-dns executable from `~/go/bin/acme-dns` to `/usr/local/bin/acme-dns` (Any location will work, just be sure to change `acme-dns.service` to match).

-   3. Create a minimal acme-dns user: `sudo adduser --system --gecos "acme-dns Service" --disabled-password --group --home /var/lib/acme-dns acme-dns`.
+    3) Create a minimal acme-dns user: `sudo useradd --system --comment "acme-dns Service" --user-group --create-home --home /var/lib/acme-dns acme-dns`

-   4. Move the systemd service unit from `acme-dns.service` to `/etc/systemd/system/acme-dns.service`.
+    4) Move the systemd service unit from `acme-dns.service` to `/etc/systemd/system/acme-dns.service`.

-   5. Reload systemd units: `sudo systemctl daemon-reload`.
+    5) Reload systemd units: `sudo systemctl daemon-reload`.

-   6. Enable acme-dns on boot: `sudo systemctl enable acme-dns.service`.
+    6) Enable acme-dns on boot: `sudo systemctl enable acme-dns.service`.

-   7. Run acme-dns: `sudo systemctl start acme-dns.service`.
+    7) Run acme-dns: `sudo systemctl start acme-dns.service`.

-6. If you did not install the systemd service, run `acme-dns`.
+6) If you did not install the systemd service, run `acme-dns`.
 Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with elevated privileges.

 ### Using Docker